yohanesnuwara/pyresim/README.md

 ## Donation

+We tirelessly spent days and nights to continuously develop, fine-tune, and improve PyReSim as an open-source Python reservoir simulator program, with the hope that everyone get benefits from.
+If you like this work, we would be very glad if you would consider to give us a little gift.

 ## Using PyReSim for Academic or Industry Use

-For any specific need that is unique to your case, and want to use PyReSim for your specific need, you are encouraged to discuss with me.
-I could provide a tutorial for your need.
+For any specific need that is unique to your case, and want to use PyReSim for your specific need, you are encouraged to discuss with us.
+We could provide a tutorial for your need.
 Presented here are the simulator codes applied to the cases presented above.
-I hope PyReSim can help to simulate most of your needs.
+We hope PyReSim can help to simulate most of your needs.

-Contact<br>
+**Contact**<br>
 📧 e-mail: ign.nuwara97@gmail.com

 ## Contributing to this Work